Lisa Demuth

+In January 2025, House Republicans voted to elect Demuth Speaker of the House.
+Her speakership was disputed by Democrats, and the Minnesota Supreme Court ruled that a quorum had not been present, invalidating Demuth's election.
+On February 5, 2025, the two parties reached an agreement to end the DFL boycott of the legislative session that included making Demuth speaker.
+She was elected to the role on February 6, making her the first Black person to become Minnesota speaker.

 Early life, education, and career

 Demuth was born in Paynesville, Minnesota.
 She graduated from Bloomington Kennedy High School.

 Demuth co-owns and manages commercial property with her husband, Nick.
 She was elected to the Rocori school board as a write-in candidate in 2007 and reelected twice.

 Minnesota House of Representatives

 Demuth was first elected to the Minnesota House of Representatives in 2018.
-Demuth was recruited to run by the former representative for 13A, Jeff Howe, who was stepping down to run for the Minnesota Senate.
-During the 2020-2021 legislative session, Demuth served as an assistant minority leader in the House.
-Demuth is pro-life and supported fetal heartbeat legislation in the Minnesota House.
+She was recruited to run by the former representative for 13A, Jeff Howe, who was stepping down to run for the Minnesota Senate.
+During the 2021-22 legislative session, Demuth served as an assistant minority leader in the House.
+She opposes abortion and supported fetal heartbeat legislation in the Minnesota House.

-After the 2022 Minnesota House of Representatives Election saw Republicans fail to flip the House from Democratic control, Demuth was voted to serve as Minority Leader by her caucus.
-Demuth has portrayed herself as more collaborative and calm then her predecessor, Kurt Daudt.
+After the 2022 Minnesota House of Representatives Election saw Republicans fail to flip the House from Democratic control, the Republican caucus elected Demuth minority leader.
+She has portrayed herself as more collaborative and calmer than her predecessor, Kurt Daudt.
 According to the American Conservative Union's scorecard, Demuth was ranked as less conservative than the average Republican legislator.

-Demuth, who is biracial, is the first African American and the first biracial person to serve as Minority Leader of the Minnesota House of Representatives and the House Republican caucus.
+Demuth is the first African American and first biracial person to serve as minority leader of the Minnesota House of Representatives and the House Republican caucus.
 According to Demuth, she asked fellow legislators to pick her based on her qualifications, not her race.